TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 2025.01.17.439 (17 January, 2025)
 ### Changes
 * The bug of incorrect hub symbols import/export is fixed.
+* The bug of incorrect quote number per minute is fixed.

 ## Version 2025.01.15.690 (15 January, 2025)
 ### Changes